connordbrown/phase-3-project/README.md

 Fahrenheit 451              Ray Bradbury             Read Queen
 ```

-Both the Bookstore Manager menu and Book Manager menu have nearly identical options, just for bookstores or books instead of customers.
+**Note**: Both the Bookstore Manager menu and Book Manager menu have nearly identical options, just for bookstores or books instead of customers.

 ## Contributing